The Role of the Ontario Judicial Council

 - four persons, neither judges nor lawyers, who are appointed by the Lieutenant Governor in Council on the recommendation of the Attorney General

-The judges appointed by the Chief Justice, the lawyer appointed by the Law Society of Upper Canada, and the community members appointed by the Lieutenant Governor hold office for four year terms and may not be re-appointed.
+The judges appointed by the Chief Justice, the lawyer appointed by Law Society of Ontario, and the community members appointed by the Lieutenant Governor hold office for four year terms and may not be re-appointed.
 In the appointment of these members to the Council, the importance of reflecting Ontario’s linguistic duality and the diversity of its population and ensuring overall gender balance on the Council is recognized.

 Making a Complaint